Close ILTakeCare Suggestion

 Don’t pick anything up.
 Ignore and just keep walking.
 Generally, avoid free shoe shining.
 Also, agree on the price for shining your shoes (both shoes!) before any polishing begins.

 Use pre-paid taxi services or licensed taxis only.
 Always research your route, your destination, and the standard fares from your location to your destination before selecting a taxi service.
-Also, make sure to ask the taxi driver to turn on the taximeter once you get into the taxi.
+Also, make sure to ask the taxi driver to turn on the taximeter once you get in.

-When making a payment using your credit card, pay attention to the screen and make sure the card machine is charging in Liras.
+When making a payment with your credit card, pay attention to the screen and make sure the card machine is displaying charges in liras.
 Better still, pay in cash if you can.

 Be cautious around a fishy "officer" asking for your possessions.
-A photocopy of your passport and other identity documents should suffice for a legit verification of your identity by the police.
-If the impostor officer persists, demand to go together to the nearest police station—a genuine law enforcement officer would agree to this.
+A photocopy of your passport and other identity documents should suffice for the police to verify your identity.
+If the impostor officer persists, demand to go to the nearest police station together.
+A genuine law enforcement officer would agree to this.

 Emergency Resources for Travel Scams in Turkey